gh-mentor/cpp-workshop/ex06-pattern/patterns/README..md

    - "Help me refactor the existing application to follow best practices for a Template Method Pattern implementation.
 The response should adhere to SOLID design principles and be structured in accordance with recommended project structuring."

 4. **Testing Phase**:
-   - "Outline strategies for effective unit testing of the application components."
+   - "Outline strategies for effective unit testing using DocTest of the application components."

 5. **Unit Tests**:
-   - "Generate unit tests for the classes, ensuring that all public methods are covered."
+   - "Generate DocTest unit tests for the classes, ensuring that all public methods are covered."
    - "Is there any need to create mock objects for dependencies to isolate the unit tests?"
    - "Run the tests after implementation to verify functionality and identify any issues."